astroidmail/astroid/README.md

 Report on the [github page](https://github.com/gauteh/astroid) or to the mailinglist at: [astroidmail@googlegroups.com](https://groups.google.com/forum/#!forum/astroidmail), subscribe [online](https://groups.google.com/forum/#!forum/astroidmail) or by sending an email to:
 [astroidmail+subscribe@googlegroups.com](mailto:astroidmail+subscribe@googlegroups.com).

+Patches are greatly appreciated, comments and bug reports too - but you may not expect the bug to be fixed.
+Contributors are very welcome.

+Also check out #astroid or #notmuch on irc.freenode.net.

 ## acknowledgements